-‘Imagine the signal we are sending to world’, says SC on Delhi air pollution
+‘Imagine the signal we are sending to world’, says Supreme Court on Delhi air pollution

 The court said that measures are being taken to curb air pollution in the national capital only when the situation becomes severe.